 In contrast, handles are unique – think @yourchannel_1.
 They are therefore a bullet-proof identifier for your YouTube channel.
 (We’ll talk about how to pick a good one a bit farther down!)

-The main difference between YouTube handles and custom channel URLs is that there’s no barrier to choosing a handle.
-In the past, you’ve had to reach 100 subscribers before you could choose a custom URL for your channel.
+The main difference between YouTube handles and the earlier custom channel URLs is that there’s no barrier to choosing a handle.
+In the past, you’ve had to reach 100 subscribers before you could pick a custom URL for your channel.

 This is not the case for handles.
 Every user on the platform – even if they just use it to watch and comment on videos – can get a unique handle.